Select Page

 3. Wave Picking

-How It Works: Wave picking organizes orders into batches that are picked at specific times, helping to manage workflow and prevent bottlenecks during peak periods.
+How it works: Wave picking organises orders into batches that are picked at specific times, helping to manage workflow and prevent bottlenecks during peak periods.
 This strategy is great for warehouses with fluctuating order volumes, coming into its own when you are managing busy periods of sales like Black Friday and Q4.

 Benefits